Frequently asked questions about hypnosis in general, erotic hypnosis and Hypnotic Dreams.

 Erotic hypnosis is a broad term to describe a wide range of sexual fantasies and activities.
 People can use hypnosis to enhance sexual experiences by removing inhibitions, amplifying the senses, and intensifying sexual responses.
 We can create realistic fantasy experiences from simple tactile sensations to elaborate role-play scenes.
 Many people also use hypnosis to amplify feelings of sexual arousal and submission, to train slaves to be more obedient and sexually responsive.

-For a more detailed answer, read Erotic Hypnosis Explained.
+For a more comprehensive answer, read Erotic Hypnosis Explained.

 Yes, but not the way it’s portrayed in mainstream media.
 Everyone responds differently.
 Some people experience immediate deep trance and intense arousal.
 Others begin with only limited responses and over time condition themselves to experience more intense arousal.
 Most people require practice to experience a hands-free orgasm or an orgasm on command.
 Trust, experience, and rapport between hypnotist and subject all factor into your response.

 For a more detailed answer, read 5 Misconceptions about Erotic Hypnosis.

 Again, everyone’s experience is different.
 Some describe it as a vivid daydream, floating on air, intoxicating, captivating, thrilling or the most intensely erotic experience they’ve ever had.
 Many subjects enjoy being hypnotized because it enables them to feel emotionally and sexually connected to the hypnotist.
 Others just enjoy feeling themselves respond to the hypnotist’s desires.